 An employer can also create trust to manage the EPF contribution.
 For this reason, an employer is not required to remit EPF contribution as it goes to the private trust.
 Instead, the trust should provide an equal or higher return than the EPFO.

 The employer with the help of Form 11 will register a new employee into the EPF scheme.
 However, it is not submitted to the EPF office, but the employer keeps it with himself and uses it to fill up the online form.

 The employer should verify the authenticity of the employee.
 Therefore, before linking UAN with Aadhaar, the errors in the personal details of members like wrong spelling should be fixed by the employer.

 The employer generates the UAN for the new employee who does not have an existing UAN.
 To make a new UAN, the employer has to login UAN employer portal.

 KYC is mandatory for the withdrawal of EPF.
 The EPFO needs the PAN, Bank account number and Aadhaar or other KYC details of each EPF member.
 Hence, It is the responsibility of the employer to furnish the KYC details of its employees.
 But older employees may not have these KYC details.

 The employer needs to verify the details before giving approval for an EPF member of the company to upload his/her KYC details online.

 An employer has to pay the EPF contribution to the EPFO every month.
-The employer has to pay EPF contribution within 15 days of the next month.
+The employer has to pay the EPF contribution within 15 days of the next month.
 If the deadline is missed the company will be in the defaulter list and they have to pay a penalty for the default period.

-An employee has to file a return of monthly payment by logging in to UAN employer portal and filling the ECR.
+An employee has to file a return of monthly payment by logging in to the UAN employer portal and filling the ECR.
 The employer gives details of the employees, their salary as well as contribution.
 Then EPFO updates the passbook of every employee.
-It is tallied with the aggregate of the EPF amount paid and employer files an annual return.
+It is tallied with the aggregate of the EPF amount paid and the employer files an annual return.